Here you learn ...

 4. Alternative to the settlement permit for skilled workers

-Instead of a pure settlement permit, skilled workers have the option of applying for a permanent EU residence permit in accordance with Section 9a of the Residence Act.
+Skilled workers have the option of applying for a permanent EU residence permit in accordance with Section 9a of the Residence Act instead of a pure settlement permit.
 This option offers various advantages that are particularly relevant for long-term planning.
-A major plus point is the permission to stay outside the EU for up to 12 months without losing residence status.
+A major plus point is the permission to stay outside the EU for up to 12 months without losing your residence status.
 In addition, this permit is recognized in all EU countries, which makes mobility within Europe much easier.
 However, the requirements are more demanding than for the classic settlement permit: In addition to at least five years of legal residence in Germany, sufficient language skills (at least level B1), a secure livelihood and successful integration must also be proven.
 For qualified skilled workers who want to gain a foothold in Germany and possibly also in other EU countries in the long term, the permanent EU residence permit nevertheless offers a decisive advantage in terms of flexibility and security.

 Since the differences regarding the requirements and legal consequences of a settlement permit and a permanent residence permit in the EU are sometimes very specific to individual cases, you should consult a lawyer specializing in migration law if you have any further questions on this topic.